| | | | |

 2. Add lemon juice, mandarin juice, and the lemon and mandarin zest.

-3. Gently toss everything together until the strawberries are well coated.
+3. Mix everything together until the strawberries are well coated.

 4. Enjoy right away or let sit for about 30 minutes allowing the juices to release.